Sukanya807/AdventureWorks_PowerBI/README.md

 ## Purpose

 The purpose of this project is to design and deliver an end-to-end business intelligence solution for Adventure Works Cycles, a global manufacturing company.
 The following image shows the Executive Summary page of the interactive dashboard.
+Since the project could not be published on Power BI Service, the repository contains the screenshots of the interactive dashboard.

 ![](images/exec_summary.png)

+## Source

+- Microsoft Power BI Desktop for Business Intelligence - UDEMY (MAVEN Analytics

 ## Brief